bashrc2/AberMUSH/README.md

 },
 ```

-This causes a sting of up to 10 hit points. `trapPerception` specifies the minimum perception (`per` value in player json file) needed to see the trap, and it gets reset after two hours if activated.
+This causes a sting of up to 10 hit points. `trapPerception` specifies the minimum perception (`per` value in player json file) needed to see the trap, and it gets reset after two hours if activated. `trapActivationProbability` indicates that the trap always works 100% of the time when the tripwire is crossed.

 To create a falling net trap activated by a pressure plate: